 You can find a nice picture of the components for an electric motor in this photo below.
-If you want to learn more about brushless motors, you can checkout this informative page here
+If you want to learn more about brushless motors, you can checkout this informative page here on brushless motors.

 The C Clip / Cir-Clip

 The C Clip is an important part because it keeps the rotor and stator together as one piece.
 If the C clip breaks and/or isn't there.
 The rotor and stator can come apart.
 The C Clip holds everything together.
 You do not want to damage the C Clip and/or have it running into your electric longboard motor mount as it can damage and/or break your C clip when rotating.